-Donna is a Licensed Professional Counselor and has substantial life experience beginning with the Army after graduating high school.
+Donna is a Licensed Professional Counselor Supervisor and has substantial life experience beginning with the Army after graduating high school.
 She stayed in the military for eight years where she gained experience of what a soldier and a soldier’s family deal with as a family.
+Donna is a Divorce Mediator and is trained in EMDR therapy.
 She has a teaching degree and taught school for ten years where she gained extensive experience working with children.
-Finally, she joined an outpatient MHC where she worked as an Assistant Director/Supervisor gaining insight and working with diagnosis from ADHD to schizophrenia.
+Finally she joined an outpatient MHC where she worked as an Assistant Director/Supervisor gaining insight and working with diagnosis from ADHD to schizophrenia.
 She has worked with all ages and many diagnosis.

 Valencia Jones, MS, LPC